Nabanita315/Face-Intelligence-Tasks/README.md

     cd Comys_Hackathon5/Task_A
     ```
 3. Open and run `task-a.ipynb`.
-4. The notebook expects the following structure:
+4. Ensure your dataset is placed in the following structure:
     ```
     Task_A/
       ├── train/